bcmohr/my-tg-bot-template/README.md

 This Python-based Telegram bot is a basic template for building more advanced Telegram bots.

+Initially created by using batter-bot as a template.

 ## Features

 - Logging: Comprehensive logging of bot activities, including command usage and execution outcomes, to a file named `bot_activity.log`.